stepanb2/ml-traffic-sign/README.md

 | 0.03	      			| Dangerous curve to the right (20)					 				||
 | 0.01				    | Beware of ice/snow (30)      							||

 Here is an example for training images for "Speed limit (20km/h)" sign class.
 It looks like the input image is cropped too much comparing to training images.
-Augmenting data with randomly cropping can improve performance of the model
+Augmenting data by randomly cropping training image might improve performance of the model.

 ![alt text][image20full]

 For the fourth image, the model is pretty sure that this is a "No passing for vehicles over 3.5 metric tons" sign (probability of almost 1.0) and that's correct.

- The top five soft max probabilities were
+ The top five soft max probabilities were:

 | Probability         	|     Prediction	        					| Input Image: ![alt text][image6] |
 |:---------------------:|:---------------------------------------------:|:------:|